Why Is It Hard to Connect With My Mother?

 • illness or hospitalization

-Children naturally move toward the mother for emotional closeness and regulation.
+Children naturally reach toward the mother for emotional closeness and regulation.

 • separation